hapax/hapax.github.io/assets/simple-physics.md

 But here's the rub: I only need to be wrong by two quarters to be off by an order of magnitude!
-With this sort of dependence, you can use Fermi estimate techniques to make a guess, but the answer isn't well-defined to within an order of magnitude.
+With this sort of dependence, you can use Fermi estimate techniques to make a guess, but the answer isn't really well-defined to an order of magnitude.
+Different fists will differ by more than two quarters!
 (Our estimate of $n$ will probably be accurate up to an order of magnitude, i.e. it could be around $3n$ or $n/3$.
 So our estimate of the probability is likely to be good up to a cube